-Are you looking in the mirror bemoaning what summer has done to your hair?
-We love the sun and the warm temperatures but they aren’t friends to our crowning glory.
+Are you looking in the mirror bemoaning what has happened to your hair?
 If you want to treat your treasured tresses to some TLC, it’s time to get pampering with some DIY hair masks.
 Be careful ‘cos some of these masks smell good enough to eat.

-It’s fall so what better way to make use of one of the best seasonal products around right now than to make it into a mask that is full of nutrients and vitamins your hair loves (vitamins a and c, beta-carotene, zinc and potassium to name a few.)
+What better way to make use of one of the best seasonal products around than to make it into a mask that is full of nutrients and vitamins your hair loves (vitamins a and c, beta-carotene, zinc and potassium to name a few.)

 1 cup pumpkin puree